Walnut Grove, Mississippi: Economy

 Marco Apparel, a clothing manufacturer, opened in Walnut Grove in 1984.
 In 2001, it laid off more than 100 employees.
 The city was struggling to survive.

 In 2001, the privately owned Walnut Grove Youth Correctional Facility was opened in unincorporated county land after being constructed for private operation under contract with the state; it was designed for youth offenders of 18 and under in age.
 Originally it was considered a model facility.
 But the state kept raising the age of offenders who were incarcerated there, and some prisoners aged there, so the population included young men in their 20s as well as much younger youths.

 From 2003 to 2010, the prison was operated by Cornell Companies, which merged that year with GEO Group.
 The town annexed the prison property before 2006, thereby markedly increasing its population.
 The prisoners outnumbered town residents by a two to one ratio.
 In addition to hiring town residents as guards and staff, the prison paid the city substantial amounts in lieu of taxes, with payments making up 15% of the city's annual budget in 2011.
 The facility was subject of many state and federal investigations and was closed in September 2016.

 Government

 The Town of Walnut Grove has an alderman/mayor form of government, with the mayor voting in case of a tie.
 City government is made up of six elected aldermen from single-member districts, a mayor elected at-large, an elected municipal clerk, and an appointed police chief.

 The mayor is Brian Gomillion, elected in 2013, and the Board of Aldermen includes: Jerry Darby, Teresa Darby, Pamela Gill, Shantell Edwards, Cindy Jones, and Mike Johnson.

 Education

-The town is served by the Leake County School District:
+The town is served by the Leake County School District, the sole school district of the county: